RobRendell/gTove/README.md

 only list recently completed items which have not yet been released.

 * When you remove a map, move remaining minis to the next map down, with elevation to remain in the same place.
+* Allow the camera to rotate down close to horizontal.

 ## Plans/TODO